 - Spiritual Life

-Program participants live together in a community, sharing their experiences as new teachers and providing support and encouragement for one another.
+Program participants are comprised of recent college graduates who live together in a community, share their experiences as new teachers and provide support and encouragement for one another.
 Through community living, Operation TEACH teachers help one another explore, strengthen, and share their spirituality.
 Operation TEACH participants represent a variety of undergraduate academic majors and come from a broad range of backgrounds and experiences.
 Individuals with or without an education background or initial certification are welcome to apply.

-Operation TEACH participants earn a Master’s degree from Notre Dame of Maryland University.
-A plan of study is individually developed for participants depending on each TEACHer’s academic background and his or her professional goals.
+Operation TEACH participants earn a graduate degree from Notre Dame of Maryland University.
+A plan of study is individually developed depending on individual Operation TEACH participant's academic background and his or her professional goals.

 Courses are completed in summer, fall, winter and spring semesters and degrees are conferred upon completion of the Plan of Study.